What is the Sports Premium?

 Strong links, coupled with the continued hard work and effort invested in P.E. at St. Joseph & St Bede, allow the school to consistently improve the level and quality of sport on offer each year, both within the school day and at after school clubs.

-Click here to go to our curriculum pages to see our curriculum provision maps.
+Click here to go to our curriculum page for PE.

 How we aim to use the funding?